 “This can be a very big headache if you’re outside of the country, don’t have much of the local currency and were expecting your credit card to complete a purchase,” he said.

-To avoid putting your information at risk, you can use a virtual private network (VPN) to send and receive information while using public WiFi.
-Taylor said there are free VPN tools such as CyberGhost, TunnelBear and VPNBook to let you surf the web without worrying about online snoopers.
+To avoid putting your information at risk, you can use a virtual private network — aka a VPN — to send and receive information while using public Wi-Fi.
+There are free VPNs, such as TunnelBear, that allow you to surf the web securely.

 24. Not Waiting for End-of-Season Sales

 You might want to upgrade your grill, patio furniture or warm-weather wardrobe now that summer is here.
-But you likely won’t get the best prices on seasonal items until the end of summer.
-Waiting for fall to shop can save you 50 percent to 60 percent in some cases, Perez said.
+However, you probably won’t get the best prices on seasonal items until the end of summer.
+If you can, wait for fall which can save you 50% to 60% in some cases, Perez said.

 25. Not Taking Advantage of Sales Tax Holidays

-You can save a lot of money by doing your back-to-school shopping during sales tax holidays, said Howard Dvorkin, founder of Debt.com.
-Seventeen states —primarily in the South — waive sales tax on items like clothing, school supplies and computer purchases on select days in the summer.
+You can save a lot of money by doing your back-to-school shopping during sales tax holidays, said Howard Dvorkin, founder and chairman of Debt.com.
+17 states — primarily in the South — waive sales tax on items like clothing, school supplies and computer purchases on select days in the summer.

 You can learn more about sales tax holidays at the Federation of Tax Administrators’ website, Taxadmin.org.